 Terry is a holo movie buff.
 He has a vast collection on his hand computer and likes nothing more than to pop an exotic tinnie, put his feet up, and watch a classic flick.
 He's a dab hand in the kitchen, particularly desserts, much to the enjoyment of the rest of the crew.
 He is a big fan of beer, sampling local wares on every planet in a quest for a perfect ale.
 If able to he'll have a brew on the go in his mini high tech beer fermenting keg – even though it takes up a big chunk of his personal space allowance.

-Terry is thrown onto the grimy bulkhead before Ragnar the Corsair.
-The other pirates laugh.
+Terry is thrown onto the grimy deck before Ragnar, the Corsair captain.

-'Made him uglier eh?' says Ragnar with a laugh.
+‘Made him uglier, eh?’ says Ragnar with a laugh.

 'Made him dead,' says the escort.